KleinProjects/wazuh-notify/Writerside/topics/Wazuh-notifier.md

 Exclude_rules and excluded_agents will disable notification for these particular events or agents that are enabled in the ossec.conf active response definition.
-These settings provide an easier way to disable events from firing.
+These settings provide an easier way to disable event notifications from firing.
 No need to restart Wazuh-manager.

 Enter rule numbers as a string with comma-separated values.
 Enter numeric agent id's as a string with comma-separated values.